TulioHRC/To-Do-Site/README.md

 ## Future Releases (news)

+### Related erros during tests
+- CSS dark theme loading is slow (first the app reads the light css, and then the site is light for a few time)
+- Login and Register errors isn't doing anything after console.log

 ### Pop ups (v0.7)
 To tell users to create an account, the benefits (a little bit faster, and keep the data safier)

+### Optimize code (v0.8)
+Faster and prettier code, to make the site faster, and the code prettier.
+Putting commentaries and deleting useless code.

 ## Log